AmrutaKulkarni01/spellings-quiz/README.md

 ## Features
 -   Header
     -   Header at the top of the page, simply consists of a logo and a heading.
-    -   The 'abc' logo gives idea that its realted to alphabates.
+    -   The 'abc' logo gives idea that its realted to alphabets.
     -   The heading "Spellings Quiz" clearly states what this application is about.

         ![Image of the header with a heading and scorebord](/assets/images/header-spellings-quiz.png)